ajoberstar/reckon/README.md

 version number.".
 Even if you don't have to do this manually, your release plugin probably modifies your build file and commits the new version.

-However, your version control system (VCS) also contains tags with a version number pointing to a specific commit.
+However, your version control system (VCS) already contains tags with a version number pointing to a specific commit.
 Git illustrates the power of this with the `git describe` command which creates a version number based on the amount of change since the previous tag.